-Because most spider bites don't fully penetrate human skin, they usually cause only mild reactions.
+Because most spider bites don't go all the way through skin, they usually cause only mild reactions.
 But a bite from a black widow spider or brown recluse spider bites can cause serious reactions and need immediate care.
-Allergic reactions can happen but are rare.
+Allergic reactions to spider bites can happen but are rare.

 Of a brown recluse spider bite:

 - swelling or redness around the bite

-- development of pain around the bite within 2 to 8 hours
+- pain around the bite within 2 to 8 hours